 Of course – Digital Risks covers everything you need here ;)

 All employees must have a contract with their employer, demonstrating that the relationship is official and above board.
 This document should include all the terms of employment, including salary, employment conditions and employee rights, along with the duties and responsibilities that their job will entail.
 For free information and advice on employment contracts, try consulting the free online DAS Employment Manual.
-Or if you're looking for more ongoing support, our Commercial Legal Protection includes a handy legal advice helpline.
+Or if you're looking for more ongoing support, our legal protection insurance includes a handy legal advice helpline.

 #### Probationary period

 One crucial point to consider before taking somebody on is the length of their probationary period – that's the time in which you have more flexibility around dismissal if they fail to meet the job requirements.
 Usually set at between three and six months, this is an important road-test for the relationship and a safety net for a time-poor start-up.
 After the probationary period is up, it will be much harder to let your employee go if things aren't working out, and may result in claims of unfair dismissal if not handled correctly.

 To keep track of employee probationary periods, as well as other employee admin, try using Charlie, an HR platform for small businesses.
 It helps free up your time from managing HR issues, and it's also totally free to use!

 Employment law can be a minefield, with new regulations and changes coming in all the time.
 So make sure you're clued up!
 Just a few of the big ones to be aware of include:

 Minimum wage – This is usually updated every October, so make sure you've checked and complied with the latest figures.